 Turks and Caicos is the cliché of a beach holiday.
 It’s sunny and tropical, serene and laid back, and is a once in a lifetime vacation destination.
 With beautiful beaches, stunning natural landscapes, fantastic accommodation, and friendly people, it’s the ideal place for your next trip.

-To help you out, we’ve created this guide on the best places to stay in Turks and Caicos.
-We’ve included something for every travel type and budget, so, whether you’re planning a family vacation, a solo adventure, or anything in between – we’ve got you covered.
+To help you out, I’ve created this guide on the best places to stay in Turks and Caicos.
+I’ve included something for every travel type and budget.
+So, whether you’re planning a family vacation, a solo adventure, or anything in between – I’ve got you covered.

 - Where to Stay in Turks and Caicos

-- 3. Grace Bay – Best Area in Turks and Caicos for Families
+- Choosing the Best Area to Stay in Turks and Caicos

 - FAQ about Finding a Place to Stay in Turks and Caicos